dom-kufel/dom-s-kufel.github.io/blog/_posts/2023-04-15-toric_code-intro.md

 [^8]: We will discuss what happens if we consider topologically inequivalent loops in the next <a href="#long-range-entanglement">section</a>.
 [^9]: This observation allows us to prove the 4-fold ground state degeneracy in an alternative way to the one described in the <a href="#hamiltonian-and-ground-states">first section</a>.
 The main idea is as follows: eigenvalues of each of the vertex/plaquette operators can be $+1$ or $-1$ (they are formed of Pauli operators which are both unitary and Hermitian); this means that there are $$2^N$$ possible states.
 The conditions $$\prod_{\textrm{all} \ \ v} A_v = \mathbb{1} \ \ \ \prod_{\textrm{all} \ \ p} B_p = \mathbb{1}$$ however imply that two of these operators will not be independent: effectively we have $$2^{N-2}$$ independent quantum numbers.
 This means that the ground state degeneracy will be $$2^N/2^{N-2}=4$$.
 [^10]: One way of showing this is to show that the "twist factor" in a topological quantum theory <a href="#references">[Simon (2020) Chp.
 26.2]</a> is +1 (moving $$e$$ (or $$m$$) particle involves only applying $$X$$ (or $$Z$$) operators which all commute with each other).
+[^11]: If the context is unfamiliar see: https://en.wiktionary.org/wiki/spooky_action_at_a_distance
-[^11]: Or in our case more of a 1D spatial projection of the 2D trajectory of the particle defined on a 2D toric code!
+[^12]: Or in our case more of a 1D spatial projection of the 2D trajectory of the particle defined on a 2D toric code!
-[^12]: In case this explanation was unclear or too quick: see e.g., <a href="#references">[Simon (2020) Chp.
+[^13]: In case this explanation was unclear or too quick: alternative way of seeing this is the following.
+Imagine two $$e$$ anyons connected by a Pauli $$X$$ string.
+We can make them to be behaving as an $$\epsilon$$ anyon by attaching to each $$e$$ anyon an $$m$$ particle together with a long string (which connects to two copies of $$m$$ particles located at infinity - remember, we have shown that anyons always come in pairs!).
+Now exchanging two $$\epsilon$$ particles would correspond to e.g., dragging one of the $$e$$ particles (together with $$m$$ anyon and its string!) on a semicircle while the other along the shortest line connecting original positions of two anyons.
+One can see that at some point of this process, Pauli $$X$$ string attached to one of the $$m$$ anyon will necessarily cross the Pauli string $$Z$$ used to move $$e$$ anyon - and since those anti-commute, such exchange will yield an extra minus sign!
+If this explanation does not help either: see e.g., <a href="#references">[Simon (2020) Chp.
 2 and Chp.
 26.2]</a>.
-[^13]: If this is not surprising I would encourage you to study symmetry-breaking paradigm due to Landau.
-The point of the topological order is precisely to 'disavow Landau' as [John Preskill would say](http://theory.caltech.edu/~preskill/colloquium/Balents.htm).
+[^14]: If this is not surprising I would encourage you to study symmetry-breaking paradigm due to Landau.
+The point of the topological order is precisely to 'disavow Landau' as [John Preskill would say](http://theory.caltech.edu/~preskill/colloquium/Balents.htm) (at least while disregarding gneralization of Landau's paradigm to so-called ["higher-form" symmetries](https://arxiv.org/pdf/2303.01817.pdf)).
-[^14]: This in principle should be considered in the thermodynamic limit (infinite number of qubits), see <a href="#references">[Bravyi et al. (2010)] p.
+[^15]: This in principle should be considered in the thermodynamic limit (infinite number of qubits), see <a href="#references">[Bravyi et al. (2010)] p.
 8</a>.
-[^15]: Main idea is as follows: loosely speaking, for quantum error correction, the longer the error string the larger chance that it corresponds to uncorrectable error.
+[^16]: Main idea is as follows: loosely speaking, for quantum error correction, the longer the error string the larger chance that it corresponds to uncorrectable error.
 As described <a href="#quasiparticle-excitations">before</a>, energy cost paid for the pair of excitations of any length is the same; for self-correcting memory (for storing quantum information) we want to retain non-locality of information encoding but yet penalize for longer excitation strings.
 It turns out that due to their dimensionality, 3D and 4D toric code energetically penalize long excitations one and two types of Pauli errors respectively.

 <p style="text-align:center;"><img src="/assets/img/blog/summary.png" width="1000"/></p>